Skiing In Utah

 Southern Utah (High Plateau)

 • Brian Head (Utah’s highest-elevation base) is on top of the mountain just north of Cedar City.
-It provides southern Utah views and a laid-back pace.
+It offers stunning southern Utah views and a laid-back atmosphere.
 Great for families and progression days.

-• Eagle Point is located in the Tushars.
+• Eagle Point is located in the Tushars in southwestern Utah.
 It is a quiet, higher-elevation escape with steeper surprises and on-mountain lodging.

 • These two serve up bluebird powder days, red-rock vistas, and a laid-back scene.
 Perfect for mixing skiing with a wider Southwest road trip.